SMALL GROUP/SEMIPRIVATE EXPERIENCE

 Follow the daring footsteps of Operation Anthropoid—this is the only tour in Prague that takes you to the actual location of the assassination, where the story unfolded.
 You’ll also visit the Parachutists’ Church and see unique bullet holes.
 Learn about the 1945 Czech uprising, Nicholas Winton’s rescue of 669 Jewish children (as portrayed in the movie One Life), and the dramatic, mistaken American bombing of Prague.

-Explore the former Gestapo headquarters, a place of secrets and shadows.
+Walk by former Gestapo headquarters.
 Join this unique walking tour, and let history come alive with every step.

 Wenceslas Square (Václavské náměstí) at the large statue of the horse and rider, located at the upper part of the square near the National Museum.
 It’s very easy to reach on foot, as it’s in the city center.
 You can also take public transportation (metro station Muzeum).